Cracks in Your Garage Floor? Here’s What To Do

 What Causes Cracks in Your Garage Floor?

-• Shrinking.
-When concrete hardens, it shrinks, which makes cracks appear.
+- Shrinking: When the concrete hardens, it shrinks, which makes cracks appear.
 These are no problem, so you can move on.

-• Bad installation.
-The garage worker screwed up by using low-quality materials or by not reinforcing the concrete with enough steel bars or steel mesh.
+- Bad installation: The garage worker used low-quality materials or by not reinforcing the concrete with enough steel bars or steel mesh.
 You may need to do something about these cracks soon.

-• Poor drainage.
-If the soil under your garage has heavy clay or is denser than normal, it would retain moisture that can freeze during winter.
+- Poor drainage: If the soil under your garage has heavy clay or is denser than usual, it would retain moisture that can freeze during winter.
 That frozen soil then expands, spreading the concrete apart from itself and making it crack.
 You want to fix this before cold weather strikes.

 Settling a Problem

-I’m breaking this out into a separate section because it’s a biggie.
+I’m breaking this into a separate section because it’s a biggie.

-Major shifts in the soil can produce major cracks in your garage floor.
-These cracks can accumulate water and get bigger, with different sections of the floor sinking unevenly.
+Significant shifts in the soil can produce major cracks in your garage floor.
+These cracks can accumulate water and get more prominent, with different floor sections sinking unevenly.

-If you suspect your foundation is becoming uneven, don’t try out to figure it out on your own.
-Call for a pro to check this out right away or your house may still show up in that earthquake movie.
+If you suspect your foundation is becoming uneven, don’t try to figure it out on your own.
+Call for a pro to check this out immediately, or your house may still appear in that earthquake movie.

 How to Fix Cracks in Your Garage Floor